 David Arneson, co-creator of Dungeons & Dragons, was born on October 1, 1947 and passed away in 2009.
-This year would mark his 71st birthday.
 In honor of his contributions to the hobby, we present this two-part essay.
-The first part can be found here, and here is the second and concluding part.
+Part one of this essay was published earlier today, and can be found on the front page.
+What follows is the second and concluding part.

 Aside from Dungeons & Dragons itself, the first work I ever owned with Dave Arneson’s name on its cover was Supplement II: Blackmoor.
 As I mentioned in my previous essay, I acquired a copy of Blackmoor in 1986 and read it with great interest.
 From the foreword to OD&D, I had gleaned that Arneson’s home campaign setting was called Blackmoor – a name shared by a locale within Gary Gygax’s World of Greyhawk setting – so it was my hope that Supplement II would provide me with some details of what that setting was like, at least in broad terms.

 Instead, I was disappointed by what I found.
 Supplement II is a bit of a mess, in my opinion: a mishmash of topics without much cohesion, especially when compared to Gygax’s own Supplement I. When I first read it, however, there was one portion of the book that nevertheless caught my attention.
 Located about halfway through the supplement was a 20-page section entitled “The Temple of the Frog.”
 Here is presented one of the earliest published adventure scenarios for Dungeons & Dragons, including five maps.
 In addition, the scenario provides several paragraphs of background information about the temple, its founding and purpose, and its current state of affairs.